rnakato/ShortCake/README.md

 ## 2. (new!)
 Flavors of ShortCake

+The ShortCake Docker image is large, at about 100 GB.

-Since ShortCake version 3, we have created several flavors to reduce the image size and make it easier to use, as shown below.
+Since ShortCake version 3, we have created several flavors to reduce the size of the image and make it easier to use, as shown below.

 - **shortcake_seurat**: Contains only Seurat and its related packages.
 - **shortcake_r**: Contains additional R packages installed on top of `shortcake_seurat`.
 Jupyter notebook is available, but Python tools are not installed.